Ubuntu philosophy: History of the concept in African written sources

-Although ubuntu has been in existence in orature (oral literature), it appeared in South African written sources from as early as the mid-19th century.
+Ubuntu has been in existence in orature (oral literature) and in the culture of Bantu peoples.
+It appeared in South African written sources from as early as the mid-19th century.
 Reported translations covered the semantic field of "human nature, humanness, humanity; virtue, goodness, kindness".
 Grammatically, the word combines the root -ntʊ̀ "person, human being" with the class 14 ubu- prefix forming abstract nouns, so that the term is exactly parallel in formation to the abstract noun humanity.

 The concept was popularised in terms of a "philosophy" or "world view" (as opposed to a quality attributed to an individual) beginning in the 1950s, notably in the writings of Jordan Kush Ngubane published in the African Drum magazine.
 From the 1970s, the ubuntu began to be described as a specific kind of "African humanism".
 Based on the context of Africanisation propagated by the political thinkers in the 1960s period of decolonisation, ubuntu was used as a term for a specifically African (or Southern African) kind of humanism found in the context of the transition to majority rule in Zimbabwe and South Africa.

 The first publication dedicated to ubuntu as a philosophical concept appeared in 1980, Hunhuism or Ubuntuism: A Zimbabwe Indigenous Political Philosophy (hunhu being the Shona equivalent of Nguni ubuntu) by Stanlake J. W. T. Samkange.
 Hunhuism or Ubuntuism is presented as political ideology for the new Zimbabwe, as Southern Rhodesia attained independence from the United Kingdom.